-1. Quantitative Questions
+Quantitative Questions

-Quantitative questions generate results that can easily be described as numerical data.
-They can be useful in measuring amounts (e.g. how many participants grew up in a rural or urban community), to measure frequency (e.g. how often a participant has visited a particular museum), and to get a general overview of agreement or satisfaction through use of a scale (eg. 'On a scale from 1-5, with one being the lowest and five being the highest, how informative was the workshop for you?').
+Quantitative questions generate results that can easily be described through numerical data.
+They can be useful in measuring amounts (e.g. how many participants grew up in a rural or urban community), frequency (e.g. how often a participant has visited a particular museum), or to get a general overview of agreement or satisfaction through use of a scale (eg. 'On a scale from 1-5, with one being the lowest and five being the highest, how informative was the workshop for you?').
 This type of scale is sometimes called a Likert scale.

-Quantitative questions must be carefully worded as there should not be room for misinterpretation.
-The answers available to the participant must be exact such as a yes/no, a number for frequency, one answer from a discrete set of possibilities (multiple choice), or a number that indicates positioning on a scale related to the statement provided.
+Quantitative questions should be carefully worded in order to prevent or mitigate misinterpretation.
+The answers available to the participant must be exact, such as a yes/no, a number for frequency, one answer from a discrete set of possibilities (multiple choice), or a number that indicates positioning on a scale related to the statement provided.

-2. Qualitative Questions
+• Qualitative Questions

-Qualitative questions are used to gain a more detailed understanding of a phenomena, with answers that are not as straightforward as a yes/no or a count; these allow for participants to give detailed descriptions of their experiences.
-Open ended survey and interview questions, as well as questions that probe specific domains of a participant's experience (e.g.' Can you describe how your confidence in the subject changed during the programme?') generate qualitative data.
+Qualitative questions are used to gain a more detailed understanding of a phenomena, with answers that are not as straightforward as a yes/no or a numerical value ; these allow for participants to give more detailed descriptions of their experiences.
+Open ended survey and interview questions, as well as questions that probe specific domains of a participant's experience (e.g. 'Can you describe how your confidence in the subject changed during the programme?') generate qualitative data.